flashbots/suave-specs/specs/rigil/README.md

 ### Block Building Example

-Blocks built from SUAVE will be unpredictable in the beginning, but adventurers are invited to hook into the block building flow already achievable today.
+Blocks built from SUAVE will have unpredictable inclusion in the beginning, but adventurers are invited to hook into the block building flow already achievable today.
 Below is a walkthrough of a block being built via a solidity smart contract.

 ![Block Building Flow](/assets/block-building-flow.svg)